nicktruong/podcast/README.md

 Note: If you have firestore error in the console, you'll have to create firestore database index by the link it provides you in the error.

+## Seed

+To run seed, find the comment "// Comment three imports below to run seed", comment three imports and run `npm run seed`

+Note: Currently, I haven't find a good way to mock or conditionally import files so this is a temporary way

 ## Architecture Diagram

 ![Podcast Architecture](https://github.com/nicktruong/podcast/assets/154394020/f6f6991d-f4f6-4860-bd26-4b05361e4e50)